-Furthermore, the VPA cannot be used to establish paternity if the mother is married to another person because marital presumption (below) takes precedence.
+Furthermore, the VPA cannot be used to establish paternity if the mother is married to another person because marital presumption (explained next) takes precedence.

-If you believe the filed voluntary paternity acknowledgement (VPA) is incorrect, then you have the ability to file a request to withdraw the VPA as long as the court hasn’t ruled on a family matter regarding a parent or the child.
+If you believe the filed voluntary paternity acknowledgement (VPA) is incorrect, then you have the ability to file a request to withdraw the VPA.
+You can file for this as long as the court hasn’t ruled on a family matter regarding a parent or the child.

 2.)
 Marital Presumption or Acknowledgement of a Marital Child